 BI would allow persons who had changed their names abroad to apply for and be issued Identification Certificates under an alias ("Real Name aka Assumed Name").

 In the case of married women, their application/petition and the Oath of Allegiance shall be done under the name appearing in their original birth certificate.
 Other names used will be indicated as Assumed names.

 12. DO I GET A NEW PHILIPPINE PASSPORT AFTER TAKING THE OATH?

 As a Filipino citizen, you are now entitled to having a Philippine passport.

 Securing a new Philippine passport, however, is a separate transaction.
-Application forms are available at the FSPs and fee for the passport processing is NZ$ 90.00.
+Application forms are available at the website of the Philippine Embassy.
+The fee for the passport processing is indicated under the schedule fees.